-We are interested in PURSUING research related to bioluminescence theory and application, Health of our Global microbiome, myco and micro-remediation, and indigenous microorganisms.
+We are interested in PURSUING research related to bioluminescence theory and application, Health of our Global microbiome, and myco and micro-remediation.

 We are committed to using state of the art technology to achieve our goals.

 It is our mission with the Light Wand, and future Nyoka endeavours, to research practical applications of bioluminescence technology alongside a restorative function to replenish soil health.
 With the Light Wand as a transport vector for selected species, such as local mushroom spores, their use continues long after the party.
-The nutrients contained in the seaweed casing and bioluminescence protein, along with the added water, create an 'egg' that will help to kickstart added inoculants.
+The nutrients contained in the seaweed casing and bioluminescence protein, along with the added water and biochar in the bio-plug, create an 'seed bomb' that will help to kickstart added inoculants.

 We know that as micro-biodiversity drops, so does ecological homeostasis regulated in part by the complex network of microbial metabolic interactions alongside symbiotic fungi.
-As we further our prototype design we will be reaching out to mycologists to assist with creating a Light Wand which will help restore our fractured mycelial web.
+This is why we have connected with Fungi Perfecti to develop an ecosystem specific Seed Bomb for the Pacific Northwest as a starting place.

 We get really excited about research, and want to share that with you!
 As we continue building our website we'll share our favourite resources here.
 Topics will include bioluminescence, biomaterials, environmental remediation, permaculture and restorative design principles, and probably a lot more as we continue to grow.